This website uses cookies to ensure you get the best experience on our website.

 This statement sets forth basic principles concerning the company's stance on political contributions and activities.
 Together with our other policies and procedures, included in our Code of Conduct and Political Action Committee (PAC) governance documents, it guides our company's and employees’ approach to political involvement.

-As a global financial services company, Bank of America must be - and is - committed to participation in the political process in a manner that is consistent with solid corporate governance practices and in compliance with legal requirements.
+As a global financial services company, Bank of America is committed to participation in the political process in a manner that is consistent with solid corporate governance practices and in compliance with legal requirements.
 It is in this spirit that we encourage our employees to be active in our democratic society and provide them opportunities to do so through the PAC program, when legally permissible, and other voluntary activities benefiting their communities.

 Bank of America Political Action Committee Program